jdunkerley/ToDosElectron/README.md

 * Want the TypeScript code to be linted by [ts-lint](https://palantir.github.io/tslint/) but conforming to consistent rules with standardjs
 * Want to use [WebPack](https://webpack.js.org/) (version 2) to control the build process
 * Want the output code to ES5, so will use [babel](https://babeljs.io/) to transpile from ES6 to ES5
-* Want to [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) on the front end
+* Want to [React](https://facebook.github.io/react/) and `tsx` on the front end
 * Want to use the [Jest](https://facebook.github.io/jest/) unit testing framework
-* **Want to have one place to control how TypeScript is linted and built, one place to control how JavaScript / JSX is linted and build and one place to run all the tests!**
+* **Want to have one place to control how TypeScript / TSX is linted and built, one place to control how JavaScript / JSX is linted and build and one place to run all the tests!**

 Additional development environment goals: